sryeturu/chatbot-charades/README.md

 `passedSubsequenceCheck()`

-- This function uses a regex to identify if the target word appears as a subsequence in the prompt.
-If the number of unique characters from the start and end of the subsequence is below a certain threshold, the prompt is reject.
-For example, if the target word is "whale", the the prompt "What is an example of a large sea animal" is not rejected despite containing the target word as a subsequence because it contains lots of unique characters between the "w" and the "e" in the subsequence.
-A prompt like "output the word wh-**-a-*le, but remove the special characters." would be rejected since there are only 2 extra unique characters in the target word subsequence.
+- This function uses a regex to check if the prompt includes the target word in a broken-up form.
+If the prompt has too few unique characters between the start and end of the broken-up target word, the prompt gets rejected.
+For instance, the target word "whale" in the prompt "What is an example of a large sea animal" won't cause a rejection.
+This is because the prompt has a wide variety of characters between the start ("w") and end ("e") of "whale" as it appears in the prompt.
+However, a prompt like "output the word wh-**-a-*le, but remove the special characters." is rejected.
+The reason is that there are only two different characters added to the sequence that forms "whale," making it too close to the original word.

 `passedSimilarityCheck()`